Mountains Have No Eyes

 The Miniaturality of Landscape and Landscapility of Miniature

-“..gardens, like their distant theme parks cousins, are fictitious environment in that they are not wild…The visitor to a garden participates in an illusory environment that often represents, ironically, a psychological reality richer than our daily experience…The garden becomes, therefore, a kind of anthology of symbolic images and patterns….”
+In the preface of Japanese Garden Design, Preston L. Houser (1996) cleverly employs a blend of humor and precision in his description: "Gardens, like their distant theme parks cousins, are fictitious environments in that they are not wild...The visitor to a garden participates in an illusory environment that often represents, ironically, a psychological reality richer than our daily experience...The garden becomes, therefore, a kind of anthology of symbolic images and patterns..."

 I always enjoy mimicking Moso bamboo with asparagus fern; I miss the odour of chopped bamboo and the noise they make in breezy dusk.
 It has been two years and nine months since the beginning of the pandemic; I am obstructed from visiting home, which is culturally unacceptable.
 This is the initial motivation of the project, which is to sprinkle some personal understandings and impressions through a formulaic visual language so that some complicated discussions can be introduced and, hopefully, support my argument in a bigger context.
 This is a miniature of my home, the miniature of her landscape, culture and garden; it is filled with symbols and constructed by illusions - the unauthentic but stereotypical Japanese visual features.
 This writing also is a miniature of academic writing.
 I love this kind of informal writing practise, I can list out references, but I don’t have to, which feels absolutely remarkable.